 that direction than the other way around.
 In fact, all of these require both a set of administrative

 controls and technical controls.

-It's interesting to see the way the program is configured, the
+It's interesting to see the way the program is configured, the administration of

 that program, and the specific technical controls that you have to deploy are being prescribed

 to a greater extent.
 Let's talk about Massachusetts.
 The whole idea behind it is to prevent

 identity theft.
 It's not just to notify.
 Infact, if you look at the way that Massachusetts 2M1 CMR 17 is

 a regulation, it's associated with 93H, the law.
 The law talks about notification.
 The regulation

 talks about prescribing controls and how to prevent the breach in the first place.
 It requires

 all holders of personal information, no matter where they are, of residence of Massachusetts